 - In-context comments: tap anywhere on the file to leave a comment in real time

-- Attachments: attach files to your comments to share references, company logos, and anything else your team may need
+- Attachments: attach files to your comments to share references, company logos, and anything else your review team may need

 3. Ask follow-up questions to get to the root of the feedback